mtorkashvand/compact-flourescent-microscope/README.md

 <a name="13"></a>
 ### 13: Tracking Mode
 There are various tracking algorithms available for capturing motion in the x-y plane.
-The appropriate method to be used depends on factors such as the magnification of the objective, imaging conditions (please refer to the sample preparation protocol), and the developmental stage of the animal (L1, L2, L3, L4, YA).
+The appropriate method to be used depends on factors such as the magnification of the objective, imaging conditions (learn more about [sample preparation](documentation/sample_preparation.md)), and the developmental stage of the animal (L1, L2, L3, L4, YA).
 In this section, you can specify the tracking method to be utilized based on the requirements of your experiment.
 <a name="14"></a>
 ### 14: Behavior Displayer